 Note on Google Slides: To record over Google Slides, you need a screen recording app.
 There is no built in tool like with PowerPoint and Keynote.

-YouTube is a great way to host and share videos for instructional use.
+YuJa is the recommended platform for hosting instructional videos because of the security settings however YouTube is an alternative to host and share videos.
 Record the video, then upload to YouTube through your UCSC YouTube studio channel.
 Use this guide for step-by-step instructions to share a private video from YouTube.

 Tips for Creating Quality Audio and Video